 Irish-traditional tunes, song and dance performed on authentic instruments, with Gaelic songs, ballads in English, and old-style percussive step-dance.

 Two hours of music, song and dance named for each of the counties of nineteenth-century Ireland, music of the island from the pre-electric age.
-Fifteen different tune-types are played in thirty sets of solos, duets and trios, built out to tremendous richness by uilleann pipes drones, with rhythm marked in dance steps and historic tambourine.
+Twenty different tune- and song-types are played in 26 sets of solos, duets and trios, built out to tremendous richness by uilleann pipes drones, with rhythm marked in dance steps and historic tambourine.
 Older song-airs and laments are set alongside local jigs, reels and hornpipes, popular dance-forms like quickstep and barndance, continental rhythms polka and mazurka, and Scottish ‘highlands’.
-The performers are Tiarnán Ó Duinnchinn on uilleann pipes; Gerry O’Connor, fiddle; Fintan Vallely, concert flute; Sibéal Davitt, old-style, hard-shoe step dance; and singers Karan Casey, Máire Ní Choilm, Róisín Chambers, Maurice Leyden, Stephanie Makem, and Roisín White.
+The performers are Tiarnán Ó Duinnchinn on uilleann pipes; Gerry O’Connor, fiddle; Fintan Vallely, concert flute; Sibéal Davitt, old-style, hard-shoe step dance; Séamus O'Kane on tambourine/bodhrán; and singers Karan Casey, Máire Ní Choilm, Róisín Chambers, Maurice Leyden, Stephanie Makem, and Roisín White.

 In Ireland, old music is regarded by its players as ‘traditional’ rather than ‘folk’, as it has had an ongoing use-value among the greater number of people over several centuries, and also because it takes in melodies and practices from a variety of aspects of cultural life on the island.
 It includes high-status or Court music of the old Gaelic ascendancy, recreational music of the poorer classes, some music of the Anglo Irish Ascendancy, and music of Irish-nationalism and Imperial loyalism.
 It also includes song and music shared with and borrowed from Scotland, England, the USA and Canada; and it has much emigrant-era song dating to the mid-1800s.
 Yet it is a contemporary music, with many modern-day melodies in addition to old harp tunes, ballads and sean-nós song.This album takes its music cues from the fabulous, 1832 Daniel Maclise painting Snap Apple Night, the earliest picture of group music-making in Ireland which has fiddle, flute, pipes, tambourine and dance.
 It presents tunes named for towns and places in each one of the thirty two counties of the island of Ireland - as it was before the present-day states were formed in 1921, a time when all social classes indulged to some extent in indigenous music.

 WHN 1801.
-Recorded in April, 2017 by Donal O’Connor at Red Box Studios, Belfast; engineering and mastering by Donal O’Connor; dance recording by Brian at the Irish Traditional Music Archive, Dublin; Recording of Karan Casey by Crow Valley Music, Cork; Recording of Roisín White by John Howson, Veteran Records; produced by Compánach; sleeve-notes by Fintan Vallely; CD duplication by AxisPPM, Dublin.
-Released by Whinstone, Dublin 2018.
+Recorded by Donal O’Connor at Red Box Studios, Belfast; engineering and mastering by Donal O’Connor; dance recording by Brian at the Irish Traditional Music Archive, Dublin; Recording of Karan Casey by Crow Valley Music, Cork; Recording of Roisín White by John Howson, Veteran Records; produced by Compánach; sleeve-notes by Fintan Vallely; CD duplication by AxisPPM, Dublin.
+Released by Whinstone, Dublin.

 All Traditional tunes arrangement © Fintan Vallely, Gerry O’Connor & Tiarnán Ó Duinnchinn; all new tunes are © their composers - Josephine Keegan, Brendan McGlinchey, Ritchie Dwyer, Paddy Fahy, Martin Crehan, Ed Reavey, Martin Wynne, Arthur Kearney, Seán Ó Riada, Paddy O’Brien & Sean Ryan as acknowledged in the notes.